 6. Releasing

 And that’s how you renew your passport.
-First 5 steps lasts about 35 minutes and releasing is fifteen.
+The first 5 steps last about 35 minutes and releasing is fifteen.

 After renewing your passport, you can go and also renew your Seaman’s Book or Seaman’s Identification and Record Book (SIRB) if you already had an appointment schedule taken online.
 Then when you are home or during night-time, you can Create Your POEA e-Registration Account.

-Share to a friend who wants to have a quick passport renewal experience.
+Share with a friend who wants to have a quick passport renewal experience.